one-chain-labs/onechain/nre/sui_for_node_operators.md

 To avoid touching account keys too often and allowing them to be stored off-line, validators can delegate the operation ability to another address.
 This address can then update the reference gas price and tallying rule on behalf of the validator.

 Upon creating a `Validator`, an `UnverifiedValidatorOperationCap` is created as well and transferred to the validator address.
 The holder of this `Cap` object (short for "Capability") therefore could perform operational actions for this validator.
 To authorize another address to conduct these operations, a validator transfers the object to another address that they control.
-The transfer can be done by using Sui Client CLI: `sui client transfer`.
+The transfer can be done by using Sui Client CLI: `one client transfer`.

 To rotate the delegatee address or revoke the authorization, the current holder of `Cap` transfers it to another address.
 In the event of compromised or lost keys, the validator could create a new `Cap` object to invalidate the incumbent one.
 This is done by calling `one_system::rotate_operation_cap`:

 ```
-sui client call --package 0x3 --module sui_system --function rotate_operation_cap --args 0x5 --gas-budget 10000
+one client call --package 0x3 --module sui_system --function rotate_operation_cap --args 0x5 --gas-budget 10000
 ```

 By default the new `Cap` object is transferred to the validator address, which then could be transferred to the new delegatee address.
 At this point, the old `Cap` becomes invalidated and no longer represents eligibility.

-To get the current valid `Cap` object's ID of a validator, use the Sui Client CLI `sui client objects` command after setting the holder as the active address.
+To get the current valid `Cap` object's ID of a validator, use the Sui Client CLI `one client objects` command after setting the holder as the active address.
 Or go to the [explorer](https://explorer.sui.io/object/0x0000000000000000000000000000000000000005) and look for `operation_cap_id` of that validator in the `validators` module.

 ### Updating the Gas Price Survey Quote

 To update the Gas Price Survey Quote of a validator, which is used to calculate the Reference Gas Price at the end of the epoch, the sender needs to hold a valid [`UnverifiedValidatorOperationCap`](#operation-cap).
 The sender could be the validator itself, or a trusted delegatee.
 To do so, call `one_system::request_set_gas_price`:

 ```
-sui client call --package 0x3 --module sui_system --function request_set_gas_price --args 0x5 {cap_object_id} {new_gas_price} --gas-budget 10000
+one client call --package 0x3 --module sui_system --function request_set_gas_price --args 0x5 {cap_object_id} {new_gas_price} --gas-budget 10000
 ```

 ### Reporting/Un-reporting Validators